 But using the sequencing technology above, we can quickly get the genetic codes that correspond to the surface proteins of any new pathogen, and switch them into the mRNA vaccines we’re already making.
 Inventing a new vaccine would become less like manufacturing a new iPhone and more like printing a new book — you use the same printing press and just change the words.

 So long as we maintained enough capacity to manufacture and deliver mRNA vaccines, a whole country could in principle be vaccinated against a new disease in months.

 Together these technologies could make advanced bioweapons a threat of the past.
 And in the process humanity’s oldest and deadliest enemy — contagious disease — could be brought under control like never before.

-Andy has always been pretty open and honest, but his retirement last year has allowed him to stop worrying about being seen to speak for the Department of Defense, or for the president of the United States – and so we were able to get his forthright views on a bunch of interesting topics, such as:
+Andy has always been pretty open and honest, but his retirement last year has allowed him to stop worrying about being seen to speak for the Department of Defense, or for the president of the United States – and so we were also able to get his forthright views on a bunch of interesting other topics, such as:

 - The chances that COVID-19 escaped from a research facility

 - Whether a US president can really truly launch nuclear weapons unilaterally